Do I Need Title Insurance When Buying a Home?

 But my lawyer searches title, right?

 Buying a home is one of the largest financial commitments most people will ever make.
-During the closing process, your lawyer will review numerous documents, explain closing costs, and may recommend that you obtain title insurance.
+During the closing process, your lawyer will review documents, explain closing costs and may recommend that you title insure your purchase.

 1. What Is Title Insurance?

-Title insurance is a policy that protects homeowners and mortgage lenders against losses arising from problems affecting ownership of a property.
+Title insurance is a policy that protects both homeowners and mortgage lenders against losses arising from title problems the could affect ownership of a property.
 Unlike car or home insurance, which protects against future events, title insurance primarily protects against issues affecting title that exist at or before closing and that are unknown at the time the property is purchased.
-The policy is purchased once during the closing process and generally remains in place for as long as you own the property.
+The policy is purchased at the time of closing, with only a one-time premium paid, and generally remains in place for as long as you own the property.

 2. What Does Title Insurance Cover?